ackreq/mdlearn/README.md

 # Learning Markdown

-A practical, concise guide to learning and mastering Markdown — powered by `mdBook`.
+A comprehensive and practical guide to Markdown in Persian — built with _mdBook_.
-This project is a structured guide to understanding Markdown, its use cases, tools, and extensions like LaTeX and Pandoc.
+This project is a structured guide to understanding Markdown, its use cases, and tools.

 ## Table of Contents

 #### Markdown

-- [x] **Markup & Markdown**
+- **Markup & Markdown**
    What markup languages are and how Markdown became the go-to for documentation.
-- [x] **Use Cases of Markdown**
+- **Use Cases of Markdown**
    From documentation and note-taking to blogging and beyond that.
-- [x] **Editors**
+- **Editors**
    An overview of recommended editors across different platforms.
-- [x] **Markdown ‌Basics**
+- **Markdown ‌Basics**
    Explore syntax, tips, and best practices.
-- [x] **Markdown Extended**
+- **Markdown Extended**
    Variations of Markdown like GitHub Flavored Markdown (GFM) and how they extend the original syntax.
-- [x] **Markdown Cheatsheet**
+- **Markdown Cheatsheet**
    A quick reference guide with essential syntax and formatting rules.

-#### Pandoc

-- [ ] **Pandoc Essentials**
-       Introduction to Pandoc, a universal document converter.

 ## How to Read